 Subject to any restrictions specified in the constitutional documents of the target, shares of a Nigerian company are transferable by the execution of written instrument of transfer.
 With regards to publicly traded companies, the transfer must be effected in accordance with the rules and regulations of the exchange where the shares are listed.
 Furthermore, shares traded on The NSE are subject to taxes and other charges, including brokerage commission, typically borne by the buyer and the seller respectively.
 The acquirer will also pay some fees to the SEC, typically calculated on an ad valorem basis based on the deal size.

 The Capital Gains Tax Act exempts any gains realized by a person from a disposal of shares from capital gains tax.
 In addition, the Stamp Duties Act exempts instruments for the transfer of shares (share transfer forms) from the payment of stamp duty.
-In practice, however, parties to share acquisition transactions will usually stamp the share transfer forms at a nominal rate of 500 Naira (about US$3.30) for the original document and 50 Naira (about US$0.30) for each counterpart.
+However, parties to share acquisition transactions will usually stamp the share transfer forms at a nominal rate of 500 Naira (about US$3.30) for the original document and 50 Naira (about US$0.30) for each counterpart.

 Are hostile acquisitions a common feature?